-Prior to 2013, our Board of Directors authorized the repurchase of up to \$70.0 million of our common stock.
-In June 2013, our Board of Directors authorized the repurchase of up to an additional \$20.0 million of our common stock for a total repurchase program of \$90.0 million at December 31, 2013.
-The repurchase program expires December 31, 2014.
+Prior to 2014, our Board of Directors authorized the repurchase of up to \$90.0 million of our common stock.
+On November 4, 2014, our Board of Directors authorized the expansion of our stock repurchase program by authorizing the repurchase of up to an additional \$10.0 million of our common stock for a total repurchase program of \$100.0 million and extended the expiration date of the program from December 31, 2014 to June 30, 2016.